IIGCC’s Policy Programme helps shape sustainable finance and climate policy, and regulation for key sectors of the economy.

 - Collaborating with like-minded groups and working closely with global and European bodies, such as the UNFCCC, European Commission, OECD, Mission 2020 and fellow members of the Global Investor Coalition on Climate Change, among others.

 Global policy activity supports implementation of the Paris Agreement.
 This includes leading policy work as part of The Investor Agenda - a global collaborative investor initiative - in contributing to and driving greater ambition within UNFCCC's multilateral climate negotiations.
-Additional activity includes supporting uptake of the recommendations of the Taskforce on Climate-related Financial Disclosures (TCFD) and the Sustainable Development Goals.
+Additional activity includes supporting uptake of the recommendations of the TCFD and the Sustainable Development Goals.

 IIGCC works with the EU institutions and member states to push for clear, long-term and ambitious EU policy frameworks, that are consistent with the goals of the Paris Agreement, and contain a defined role for private finance.